Robustly Safe Compilation or, Efficient, Provably Secure Compilation: Robustly Safe Compilation

 These actions respectively capture call and callback to a function $f$ with parameter $v$ when the heap is $H$ as well as return and returnback with a certain heap $H$.
 More precisely, a callback is a call from the component to the context, so it generates label \com{\cbh{f}{v}{H}} while a returnback is a return from such a callback, i.e., the context returning to the component, and it generates the label \com{\rbh{}{H}}.
 We use ? and ! decorations to indicate whether the control flow of the action goes from the context to the component (?) or from the component to the context (!).
 Well-formed traces have alternations of \com{?} and \com{!} decorated actions, starting with \com{?} since execution starts in the context.
-For a sequence of actions \OB{\alpha}, \strip{\OB{\alpha}} is the list of heaps \OB{H} mentioned in the actions of \OB{\alpha}.
+For a sequence of actions \alsc, \strip{\alsc} is the list of heaps \OB{H} mentioned in the actions of \alsc.
+In the sequent, we separate list elements with $\cdot$, so $\OB{H}\cdot H$ indicates a non-empty list of heaps with at least one element ($H$).

 Next, we need a representation of safety properties.
 Generally, properties are sets of traces, but safety properties specifically can be specified as automata (or monitors in the sequel)~\cite{enfoschneider}.
 We choose this representation since monitors are less abstract than sets of traces and they are closer to enforcement mechanisms used for safety properties, e.g., runtime monitors.
 Briefly, a safety property is a monitor that transitions states in response to events of the program trace.
 At any point, the monitor may refuse to transition (it gets \emph{stuck}), which encodes property violation.
 While a monitor can transition, the property has not been violated.
-Schneider~\cite{enfoschneider} argues that all properties codable this way are safety properties and that all enforceable safety properties can be coded this way.
+Schneider~\citet{enfoschneider} argues that all properties codable this way are safety properties and that all enforceable safety properties can be coded this way.

 Formally, a monitor \com{M} in our setting consists of a set of abstract states \com{\set{\sigma}}, the transition relation \com{\monred}, an initial state \com{\sigma_0}, the set of heap locations that matter for the monitor, \com{\set{l}}, and the current state \com{\sigma_c} (we indicate a set of elements of class $e$ as \set{e}).
 The transition relation \com{\monred} is a set of triples of the form $(\com{\sigma_s},\com{H},\com{\sigma_f})$ consisting of a starting state \com{\sigma_s}, a final state \com{\sigma_f} and a heap \com{H}.
 The transition $(\com{\sigma_s},\com{H},\com{\sigma_f})$ is interpreted as ``\emph{state \com{\sigma_s} transitions to \com{\sigma_f} when the heap is \com{H}}''.
 When determining the monitor transition in response to a program action, we restrict the program's heap to the location set \com{\set{l}}, i.e., to the set of locations the monitor cares about.
 This heap restriction is written $H\big|_{\set{l}}$.
 We assume determinism of the transition relation: for any \com{\sigma_s} and (restricted heap) \com{H}, there is at most one \com{\sigma_f} such that $(\com{\sigma_s},\com{H},\com{\sigma_f}) \in \com{\monred}$.